-5.1 Link Asset Services (LAS), are the Council's treasury management advisers.
-However, responsibility for treasury management decisions remains with the Council at all times, therefore undue reliance will not be placed upon our external treasury management advisers.
-The current contract has an end date of 30 September 2020.
+5.1 A new treasury management advice contract with Link Asset Services (LAS) was procured via the Eastern Shires Purchasing Organisation (ESPO) commencing 1 October 2020.
+This contract has an end date of 30 September 2023, with an option to extend until 30 September 2025.
+Responsibility for treasury management decisions remains with the Council at all times, therefore undue reliance will not be placed upon our external treasury management advisers.